 That’s where the Vanguard Total International Stock ETF (VXUS) comes in.

 In an interconnected global economy, it’s a bit naive to think that multinational companies only rise and fall based on their local economies.
 That’s true for big U.S. names as well as the international giants that lead this Vanguard ETF.
-So if you want international diversification to truly play broad economic trends in 2024 and 2025, consider layering VXUS into your portfolio.
+So if you want international diversification to truly play broad economic trends in 2025, consider layering VXUS into your portfolio.

 Want to learn more about VXUS?
 Check out the Vanguard provider site.